archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 **README.md**

-The root folder will contain a README that you should fill with the Section Details.
+The root folder will contain a README that you should fill with the Component Details.

 Here are a few pointers on what it could contain.